 Webinar Summary

-In this webinar, Raelene Dundon explores why traditional teaching and behaviour-management strategies frequently fail for students with a PDA profile, and how a compliance-based approach can unintentionally increase anxiety, resistance, and relational breakdown.
+In this webinar, neurodivergent clinical psychologist Lydia Meem explores why traditional teaching and behaviour-management strategies frequently fail for students with a PDA profile, and how a compliance-based approach can unintentionally increase anxiety, resistance, and relational breakdown.

 Instead, this session focuses on building safety, trust, and connection as the foundation for engagement and learning.
 Grounded in psychological understanding and practical school-based experience, the webinar supports educators to rethink expectations, language, and responses in ways that reduce threat and support participation.